ahache/vc-notary/front-end/README.md

 ## Front-End

-- This web app allows users to input their DID and request a credential after authorizing their Reddit account.
+- Web application that allows users to input their DID and request a credential after authorizing their Reddit account.

 ### Running the app